 Create a Dedicated Space

 Creating a dedicated space for practicing yoga and meditation can help you stay motivated to keep doing it every day.
 Look around your home for an area that will give you enough space to move freely without fear of injury, and think about which spot will work best for relaxing without distraction.
 If you have an unused room in your home — or a room that has furniture in it but doesn’t get much attention — consider making it your own personal space.
-Read on here for some great tips on how to turn a room into your relaxation haven.

 Staying safe while you’re practicing yoga is imperative.
 Look for poses you can do with a chair to maintain balance or in the water to make it easier on your joints.
 If a pose hurts, stop immediately and return to a normal position.
 If you’re unsure of how best to stay safe, start with a class where you can get personalized instruction and support.